jianxiaoguo/website/content/en/docs/applications/managing-app-configuration.md

 Workflow supports isolating applications onto a set of nodes using `drycc tags`.

-!!! note
+{{% alert title="Note" color="info" %}}
 In order to use tags, you must first launch your cluster with the proper node labels.
 If you do not, tag commands will fail.
 Learn more by reading ["Assigning Pods to Nodes"][pods-to-nodes].
+{{% /alert %}}

 Once your nodes are configured with appropriate label selectors, use `drycc tags set` to restrict the application ptype to those nodes: